-In the Geoprocessing Pane, select Toolboxes.
-This will open the ArcToolbox directory.
-Navigate to Data Management Tools followed by Features.
-Click on Add Geometry Attributes.
-Set the Input Features to the t_polys_clip layer.
-Set the Geometry Property to Area.
-Set the Area Units to Square miles (United States). П Set the Coordinate System to Current Map [Vector Work].
+- □ In the Geoprocessing Pane, select Tools.
+This will open the ArcToolbox directory. - □ Navigate to Data Management Tools followed by Features. - □ Click on Calculate Geometry Attributes. - □ Set the Input Features to the t_polys_clip layer. - In the first box under Geometry Attributes, type in the name of our new field "POLY_AREA" - □ In the box to the right of POLY_AREA set the Geometry Property to Area. - □ Set the Area Units to Square US Survey Miles. - □ Set the Coordinate System to Current Map [Vector Work]. - □ Click Run to execute the tool.